Religious persecution in the Roman Empire: Under Christianity

 The first episodes started late in the reign of Constantine the Great, when he ordered the pillaging and the tearing down of some pagan temples.
 The first anti-pagan laws by the Christian state started with Constantine's son Constantius II, who was an unwavering opponent of paganism; he ordered the closing of all pagan temples, forbade pagan sacrifices under pain of death, and removed the traditional Altar of Victory from the Senate.
 Under his reign ordinary Christians started vandalizing many of the ancient pagan temples, tombs and monuments.

 From 361 until 375, paganism received a relative tolerance, until three Emperors, Gratian, Valentinian II and Theodosius I, under bishop of Milan Saint Ambrose's major influence, reprised and escalated the persecution.
 Under Ambrose's zealous pressure, Theodosius issued the infamous 391 "Theodosian decrees," a declaration of war on paganism, the Altar of Victory was removed again by Gratian, Vestal Virgins disbanded, access to pagan temples prohibited.

-Both eras of persecution are widely agreed by scholars to be exaggerated both in terms of the violence and even in their religious nature.
-The rhetoric was often more violent than the reality.
-Though mild persecutions may have occurred it was likely mostly local just as most pre-Constantine persecutions, with exceptions, had been.